funkygao/fae/README.md

 *   servant
     - RPC server side implementation
     - peer
-        - other fae daemon that can be auto discovered
+        - other fae daemon that can be auto discovered through multicast
+        - watchdog for health of peers
         - handles proxied requests from other(peer) fae
-        - watchdog for health of peers
     -   proxy
         - stub of calling remote fae peers transparently
+        - pooling

 ### Highlights